Article Table of Contents

 Almost all wine schools in the United States expect their instructors to be certified wine educators.
-There are currently over 50 wine schools in America, and that number is rising.
+There are over 50 wine schools in America, which is rising.
 Many seasoned wine educators go on to start their wine schools.
 According to our study, these wine educators are some of the top earners in the field.

 I have a small staff, and I can’t take a chance on an unknown wine instructor.
 I want someone who I know has been trained sufficiently and has the same outlook on wine as I do.
 Frankly, there are too many blowhards out there, which is why I always look to our pool of former students to fill openings.FVLTD